Labelbox/solutions-html-editors/README.md

 # solutions-html-editors

-Reusable Custom HTML Editors for Labelbox
+Reusable HTML Editors for Labelbox

 This respository has one folder for each custom HTML editor for Labelbox.